 What If You Need Help?

-If you’re involved in an accident or need help from a local organization, be calm and realize it may be a frustrating experience.
-I recall being pickpocketed in Rome and reporting the theft to the local police department.
+If you’re involved in an accident or need help from a local organization, be calm and realize it may be a difficult, frustrating experience.
+I recall being pickpocketed in Rome and reporting the theft to the local police.
 It was a long drawn out process and felt more like I was being arrested than reporting a crime.
 In the end, the experience produced the paperwork needed to send an insurance claim for my stolen camera.

 Wherever you travel, it’s advisable to know how to reach the US Embassy.